Millions in the West are still under heat warnings as parched conditions threaten even more wildfires - KTVZ

 More than 4 million people remain under heat warnings in parts of the Pacific Northwest as drought conditions could be exacerbated by record high temperatures through the holiday weekend.

 As of Friday, 93% of the West is experiencing some form of drought.
-Add the threat of dry thunderstorms for some areas in Idaho, Montana, Wyoming, Nevada, California and Oregon and that creates the perfect conditions for wildfires to ignite, CNN meteorologist Rob Shackelford said.
+Add the threat of dry thunderstorms for some areas in Idaho, Montana, Wyoming, Nevada, California and Oregon and that creates the perfect conditions for wildfires to ignite, according to CNN meteorologist Rob Shackelford.

 But he noted that wind gusts are expected to be high on Friday, which makes taming those potential fires much easier.